jamiealquiza/sangrenel/README.md

   -workers=1: Number of Kafka client workers
 </pre>

 The <code>-workers</code> directive initializes n Kafka clients.
 Each client manages 5 Kafka producer instances in goroutines that synchronously publish random messages of <code>-size</code> bytes to the referenced Kafka cluster/topic as fast as possible.
-Kafka client instance counts need to be scaled up in order to produce more throughput, as each client connection maxes out throughput with roughly 5 producers instances.
+Kafka client instance (worker) counts need to be scaled up in order to produce more throughput, as each client connection maxes out throughput with roughly 5 producers instances.

 Note: Sangrenel will automatically raise <code>GOMAXPROCS</code> to the value detected by <code>runtime.NumCPU()</code> to support increasing numbers of <code>-workers</code>.
-Sangrenel should be tested with <code>--noop=true</code> (messages are only generated but not transmitted to the brokers) in order to determine the minimum message rate that the configured message size and worker concurrency can generate.
+Sangrenel should be tested with <code>--noop</code> (messages are only generated but not transmitted to the brokers) in order to determine the maximum message rate that the configured message size and worker setting can generate.
 Otherwise, you may see a throughput rate that's computationally bound versus the actual limitation of the Kafka brokers being testing.

 If a topic is referenced that does not yet exist, Sangrenel will create one with a default of 2 partitions / 1 replica (or as defined in your Kafka server configuration).
 Alternative parition/replica topologies should be created manually prior to running Sangrenel.

-Sangrenel outputs metrics based on the previous 5 seconds of operation: the aggregate amount of data being produced, message transaction rate (or generated rate if using <code>--noop</code>) and 90th percentile worst latencies average (time from message sent to receiving an ack from the broker).
+Sangrenel outputs metrics based on the previous 5 seconds of operation: the aggregate amount of data being produced, message transaction rate (or generated rate if using <code>--noop</code>) and 90th percentile worst latency average (time from message sent to receiving an ack from the broker).

 <pre>
 $ ./sangrenel --size=2500 --workers=8 --topic=rep --brokers=10.0.1.37:9092,10.0.1.40:9092,10.0.1.62:9092